BusyBird15/BlockCoin/README.md

 # BlockCoin Server
 This is the server for the BlockCoin project on Scratch.

-I will finish this readme soon :)
+I probably won't finish this readme soon :)